 From a practical standpoint, it is always good to report all injuries immediately.
 By doing this, the employer has an opportunity to investigate and the employee’s credibility should remain intact.
 In another case, an employee was lifting crates of cola and stacking them at a convenient store.
 The employee felt some pain in his back but thought it would go away.
 The next morning the worker required immediate medical attention as his back “froze up.”
 The employee called into work “sick” and saw his own doctor.
 The physician diagnosed him with a back strain, and the employee relayed the information to the supervisor.
 The employee’s reporting the injury to his supervisor should be enough.
 It would be better if the employee provided some background as to “how” the back pain started.
 In turn, the supervisor should investigate the facts surrounding the injury.
 Additionally, the employee should request for a “panel of physicians” or list of doctors he can treat without cost to the employee.
 The worker has the right to choose any of those doctors.

-If you have any questions about reporting your injuries, please contact the attorneys at the Ramos Law Firm.
+If you have any questions about reporting your injuries, please contact the attorneys at Ramos & Law.